Jan Jelinek

-Jan Jelinek is a German electronic musician who also operates under the names Farben, Gramm and The Exposures.
+Jan Jelinek is a German electronic musician who also operates under the names Farben, Gramm and The Exposures, among others.
 His music is usually categorized as minimal techno, glitch or microhouse, and is characterized by deep basslines, extensive use of samples from earlier jazz and rock recordings, and clicks & cuts effects.
 He is the founder of the German record label Faitiche.